Released From Prison… and Still Addicted to Substances

-Though the U.S. is still dragging its feet on this issue, roughly two dozen other countries have already taken steps away from traditional punitive-oriented drug policies.
-One such is Portugal, who in 2001, decided to decriminalize all drug offenses – recommending low-level offenders to either treatment or fines, rather than lengthy prison sentences.
+Though the U.S. is still dragging its feet on this issue, roughly 2 dozen other countries have already taken steps away from traditional punitive-oriented drug policies.
+One such country is Portugal who, in 2001, decided to decriminalize all drug offenses—recommending low-level offenders to either treatment or fines, rather than lengthy prison sentences.
 Now, nearly 15 years after implementation, Portugal is seemingly faring better than it did before.
 In fact, it was reported that Portugal saw a decrease in imprisonment on drug-related charges, alongside a surge in visits to health clinics that deal with addiction and disease, according to a study published in 2010 by the British Journal of Criminology.

 The bottom line is, prisons are making America’s drug problem worse.
-It’s time to change course and start treating drug addiction as a health issue rather than as a crime.
-By decriminalizing possession and investing in treatment and aftercare services, we can reduce the harms of drug abuse while improving public safety and health.
+It’s time to change course and start treating drug and alcohol addiction as a health issue rather than a crime.
+By decriminalizing possession and investing in addiction treatment and aftercare services, we can reduce the harms of drug misuse while improving public safety and health.

 How to Find Help for Drug or Alcohol Misuse

 If you or a loved one is struggling with substance misuse, help is available and recovery is possible.
 Professional treatment can start anyone battling addiction on the path to a happier and healthier life.
 American Addiction Centers (AAC) is a leading treatment provider and has trusted rehab programs across the country.
 For helpful advice, information, or admissions, please contact a caring AAC representative free at .
 You can also check your health insurance coverage using the form below.